Singlebox joins WebCatalog - WebCatalog

 If you've purchased Singlebox Plus, your Singlebox Plus license is transferrable to WebCatalog, totally free of charge.

-- If you have purchased Singlebox Plus from our website, you can simply use your Singlebox Plus licence key to activate WebCatalog Lifetime.
+- If you have purchased Singlebox Plus from our website (via Paddle), you can simply use your Singlebox Plus licence key to activate WebCatalog Lifetime at https://account.webcatalog.io/.
 Learn more about WebCatalog Lifetime.

-- If you have purchased Singlebox Plus from the Mac App Store or from the Microsoft Store, please contact us by October 2024 to request for free WebCatalog Lifetime licence key.
+- If you have purchased Singlebox Plus from the Mac App Store or from the Microsoft Store, please send us your purchase receipt by October 2024 to upgrade to WebCatalog Lifetime for free.
 We'll try to process your requests as soon as possible.

 Unfortunately, it is not possible to migrate your setup and data from Singlebox to WebCatalog.